manas-chaudhari/android-mvvm/README.md

 </ParentLayout/>
 ```

+Thus, with a simple `<include>`, this layout gets added on the page.
+The only Java code required is to add the `childVm` field in the outer ViewModel.

 ### Composing a dynamic list of functionalities

-## Setting up complex views
+It is very common to display a dynamic number of views in a RecyclerView or a ViewPager.
+The type of each child view could also vary based on some data.
+Writing a new adapter to support different view types results in duplicate code.

-Having a common setup mechanism allows writing abstract adapters, which can be reused for displaying any type of views.
+With MVVM, as we have a consistent mechanism to setup any view, it is now possible to write abstract adapters, which can be used for displaying any type of views.
 This reduces a lot of boilerplate.
 For example, a RecyclerView can be setup with these two inputs:
 - `Observable<List<ViewModel>>`: A list of ViewModels.
 The adapter notifies itself when the list updates
 - `ViewProvider`: An interface which decides which View should be used for a ViewModel